tweag/nickel/rfcs/007-bytecode-interpreter.md

 V8 uses a technique called _fast properties_ to represent objects.
 One ingredient is similar to Lua's array representation: have an array part for contiguous properties and a dictionary part for the rest.
-We aren't interested in the array part, since Nickel has separate first-class arrays.
+Once again, we aren't interested in the array part, since Nickel has separate first-class arrays.

 Closures are represented together with their environment of captured variables, as in most other VMs.
 However, this environment is created eagerly in V8 when